- How many CPA hours must I complete in a calendar year?

-Online Learning: Materials will be available approximately 72 business hours prior to your program and will remain in you’re My CPE & Events, My Products for one year.
+Online Learning: Materials will be available approximately 72 business hours prior to your program and will remain in you’re Learning Record, My Products for one year.

 - What if I don't have the email with the e-materials link?

 Online Learning: You can access materials from two locations.
-In your My CPE & Events, My Products account, locate the appropriate program and click the blue Download Materials button or while viewing the program click the Handouts tab.
+In your Learning Record, My Products account, locate the appropriate program and click the blue Download Materials button or while viewing the program click the Handouts tab.

 - Can I share materials with other people?